Support our work by becoming our Patron! Learn More

 Regular Cleaning of Guest Rooms Vs Deep Cleaning?

 The Room attendants should always keep in mind that the cleaning of a guest room begins the moment the room attendant approaches the guest room door.
-He/She should always respect the privacy of the guest and follow the standard operation procedure for knocking and entering the guest room.
+They should always respect the privacy of the guest and follow the standard operation procedure for knocking and entering the guest room.

 As mentioned at the beginning of this article the final check is the most critical step in guest room cleaning, This makes the difference between just cleaning the room and delivering a professional job.
 Using a guestroom inspection checklist ensures that the desired results or standards of the hotel are consistently achieved.